sjbrown/misc_work/genesis/rules.md

  1. Re-roll - Re-roll **all** the dice in the Dice Pool
  2. Over-dub - take two dice instead of one from the Dice Pool and put them both in your square.
- 3. Barge forward - Move your Player Marker forward on the track to the spotlight, bumping any other player markers along the way directly to the Start position on the stage.
+ 3. Bum Rush - Barge forward into the spotlight with your Player Marker,' bumping any other player markers along the way directly to the Start position on the stage.
  4. Rock out - Re-roll only **some** of the dice in the Dice Pool.
 Roll all Dice whose values equal those shown by the secondary bubble.